 A twinge, a tightening, a sharp pain when you walk: all of these are signs of a back injury.
-Depending on the type of accident, how fast the vehicle was traveling and several other variables, there are several different types of back and neck injuries you might end up with.
+Depending on the type of accident, how fast the vehicle was traveling, and other variables, there are several different types of back and neck injuries you might end up with.
 At our firm, we regularly help people who have suffered from:

-- Bulging disks
+- Bulging discs

-- Herniated disks
+- Herniated discs

-- Slipped disks
+- Slipped discs

 - Compression fractures

-- Extruded disks
+- Extruded discs